Nursing

 Prerequisites

-Acceptance into the LVN to BS Nursing Program
+Acceptance into the LVN to B.S.N.
+Program

 NURS 212 : Physical Assessment